msknapp/website/content/about-me.md

 I make monthly charitable donations to the Cancer Research Society, the BCRF, and the Sierra Club.
 I also donate Platelets at the Red Cross every four weeks.

+# References

+If needed, I can provide ample job references.
+My past co-workers should be able to tell you that I was a highly productive individual contributor, and that I always helped them.